Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 # 🎯 RAGET Testset Generation

-> ⚠️ **The RAG Evaluation Toolkit (RAGET) is currently in early version and is subject to change**.
-Feel free to reach out on our [Discord server](https://discord.gg/fkv7CAr3FE) if you have any trouble or to provide feedback.

 Waiting to collect data from production to evaluate your RAG agents extensively is a risky business.
 But building an in-house evaluation dataset is a painful task that requires manual curation and review.